3 key takeaways

 Best for

-Teal reviews highlight Teal is best for professionals managing multiple applications who need a centralized solution to store their entire career history for free, tailor resumes, track progress, and improve application outcomes.
+According to reviews, Teal is best for professionals who are managing multiple applications and need a free, centralized solution to store their entire career history, tailor resumes, track progress, and improve application outcomes.
 As the best resume builder on our list, it's particularly effective for:

 - Storing an entire career history and downloading unlimited resumes for free